 - 8.1.
-Required Equipment and Supplies On the day of the event, the following checklist of supplies and equipment will be needed at the start point for registration, the pre-start meeting, and for use in deploying checkpoint workers: - General Instructions copies sufficient for expected number of entrants - Printed Car Numbers or adhesive labels - Checkpoint Datasheets\ - Directions to Checkpoint and Rally End Point for each checkpoint worker team\ - Registration sign-in and Legal Release Form - Timing Clocks (wound or checked for fresh batteries & synchronized)\ - Checkpoint signs or markers\ - Pencils\ - Pens - Notepads, or score cards, for giving arrival times to teams at checkpoints\ - Trophies - Masking and/or Duct tape - Cash for making change and a cash box - Adding machine, calculator, or laptop computer - Copies of latest revision of JCNA rally program rules for each checkpoint and for the rallymaster\ - (Time Speed Distance Rallies only) Route Instructions copies sufficient for expected number of entrants\ - (Monte Carlo Rallies only) Route Instruction copies sufficient for expected number of entrants.
-Maps to show area covered by all stages of the event for the expected number of entrants, unless previously distributed.
+Required Equipment and Supplies On the day of the event, the following checklist of supplies and equipment will be needed at the start point for registration, the pre-start meeting, and for use in deploying checkpoint workers: - General Instructions copies sufficient for expected number of entrants - Printed Car Numbers or adhesive labels - Checkpoint Datasheets - Directions to Checkpoint and Rally End Point for each checkpoint worker team - Registration sign-in and Legal Release Form - Timing Clocks (wound or checked for fresh batteries & synchronized) - Checkpoint signs or markers for both open and passage checkpoints - Pencils - Pens - Notepads, or score cards, for giving arrival times to teams at checkpoints - Trophies - Masking and/or Duct tape - Cash for making change and a cash box - Adding machine, calculator, or laptop computer - Copies of latest revision of JCNA rally program rules for each checkpoint and for the rallymaster - Route Instructions copies sufficient for expected number of entrants - (Monte Carlo Rallies only) Maps to show area covered by all stages of the event for the expected number of entrants, unless previously distributed.